smithy-lang/smithy/designs/mixins.md

 ### Mixins on shapes with non-member properties

 Some shapes don't have members, but do have other properties.
-Adding a mixin to such a shape causes the properties of the other shape to be merged into the shape.
+Adding a mixin to such a shape merges the properties of each mixin into the local shape.
+Only certain properties may be defined in the mixin shapes.
+See the sections below for which properties are permitted for each shape type.

 Scalar properties defined in the local shape are kept, and non-scalar properties are merged.
 When merging map properties, the values for local keys are kept.
 The ordering of merged lists / sets follows the same ordering as members.

+#### Service mixins

+Service shapes with the `@mixin` trait may define any property.
 For example, in the following model:

 ```
 operation OperationA {}